Oracle Cloud Cheat Sheet: What You Need to Know

 Considering a Move to the Cloud?

-Industry news outlets, conferences, and social media have all discussed cloud services in-depth; but in all that noise, it can be easy to become overwhelmed.
-Today we wanted to create a primer: what you need to know to begin analyzing whether the cloud is right for you.
+Industry news outlets, conferences, and social media have all discussed cloud services in-depth, but it can be easy to become overwhelmed in all that noise.
+That’s why we created this primer of what you need to know to begin analyzing whether the cloud is right for you.
 There seem to be three main benefits that are always mentioned when making the case for the cloud: cost, rapid deployment, and scalability.

 Cost of the Cloud

-I’ve seen statistics that claim cloud could save customers upwards of 50%-60% in total cost of ownership over a 10-year period.
-But total cost of ownership isn’t the only difference cloud can make on your budget.
+I’ve seen statistics that claim the cloud could save customers upwards of 50%-60% in total cost of ownership over a 10-year period.
+But total cost of ownership isn’t the only difference the cloud can make on your budget.
 Cloud-based ERP software options are usually based on a paid subscription model, and as such will need to be factored into your monthly operational budget.
-With the cloud, there are no initial upfront expenditures for hardware, whereas on-prem ERP software typically requires a large upfront implementation investment, but yields a lower annual maintenance cost.
+With the cloud, there are no initial upfront expenditures for hardware, whereas on-prem ERP software typically requires a large upfront implementation investment but requires a lower annual maintenance cost.

 Rapid Deployment: Setting Up a New ERP System on the Cloud

 On-prem solution rollouts typically utilize existing templates but still provide flexibility for customization.
-By comparison, cloud-based solutions are typically less flexible, but quicker to deliver.
-They offer pre-set configurations with limited options for customizations, which ultimately reduces deployment time (sometimes significantly).
+By comparison, cloud-based solutions are typically less flexible but quicker to deliver.
+They offer pre-set configurations with limited options for customizations which ultimately reduce deployment time (sometimes significantly).